belindamo/science-agents-benchmarks/section_notes/01-research-concept.md

-i want to make a benchmark for
+i want to make a set of benchmarks for